Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 # Security

 Working in fin-tech, security is of highest importance.
-We have our own #security channel in Slack, and our own #team-security governing this.
+We have our own **#security** channel in Slack, and our own **#team-security** governing this.

-To assist teams, Team Platform have developed the handy **Security Score** website.
+To assist teams, we have the handy **Security Score** website.
 Here you can quickly overview all repoes in Gjensidige, divided by teams and more.
 Each getting a score based on multiple parameters that you can easily dig into and use to strenghten your own security.

 https://security-score.gjensidige.io/